JOO-Obuku/Microsoft-Excel/README.md

+# Excel analysis
-# This analysis was done using Microsoft Excel
+This is a repository of the business analysis that I executed with use of Microsoft Excel